 Limited No Further Action Letters contain disclaimers explaining the limitations of the investigation and/or cleanup.
 Please note that sites with potential impacts (determined by MDA staff) that are unaddressed/not investigated, by decision of the voluntary party, will be forwarded to the MDA technical staff for prioritization, which may lead to required follow-up and requested work at some point in the future.

 Note about disclaimers: All No Action and No Further Action Letters incorporate important standard disclaimers and limitations which define the application of MDA assurances to the specific circumstances addressed in the letter.
-Examples of disclaimers is the "new information" provision reserving the authority of MDA to take other action if new information obtained after issuance of the letter warrants such action, or if site conditions change.
+An example of a disclaimer is the "new information" provision reserving the authority of MDA to take other action if new information obtained after issuance of the letter warrants such action, or if site conditions change.

 Statutory Liability Assurances